Bishal44/ML_ex3/README.md

 ### SOURCE:
 - https://www.youtube.com/watch?v=35tu6XnRkH0
 - https://www.youtube.com/watch?v=_7V97SezCXI (for prediction part)

-## REPORT:
-- Write a REPORT about our results (no PPT),
-- Submit report, data, Jupyternotebook,
-- A zip file with all needed files (your source code, your code compiled, data sets used (but NOT the ones we provide to you), a build script that resolves dependencies, or include any libraries you are using.
-Your submission needs to be self-contained!
-- Dedicated panel in the report and in JN: a short how-to explaining the way to start your program (which is the main file, which command-line options does it expect).
-- Make sure dependencies are either packaged along, or are easily resolved (build file, virtual environment, etc., whatever applicable for your approach)
-- Report:
-  - Your solutions (also describe failed approaches!)
-  - Your results, evaluated on different datasets, parameters, ...
-  - An analysis of the results

  ## New JN Versions
  - Used segments from 0 to 7 (if u want to execute the code add the sgm 0-7 in reuters_sample folder)